-General and administrative expenses decreased by 1% in Q1 2018 from Q1 2017.
-Wages & benefits increased by 71% as a result of having a full-time CEO, project management resources for Susan Lake closure and Firebag Frac Sand project venture, as well as a dedicated resource for asset management and dispositions.
-Exploration expenses have decreased in an attempt to better manage the Corporation's costs.
+General and administrative expenses decreased by 9% or \$0.1 million YTD-2018 from YTD-2017.
+Wages and benefits increased by 55% or \$0.2 million as a result of having a full-time Chief Executive Officer, project management resources for Susan Lake closure and AMI Silica Inc., as well as a dedicated resource for asset management and dispositions.
+This increase was offset by a 100% or \$0.1 million decrease in restructuring costs.

-Athabasca is committed to achieving a competitive cost structure and management is engaged in ongoing cost effectiveness strategy and analysis.
+Athabasca is committed to achieving a competitive cost structure and Management is engaged in ongoing cost effectiveness strategy and analysis.